 But the consumer market isn’t the only place this technology is making such an impact.
 In the healthcare and medical industry, voice assistants will also augment future patient-doctor interactions and care services.

-Smart Speakers in Healthcare
+Smart Speakers and Voice Assistants in Healthcare

 In a recent nationwide survey of health professionals by Boston Children’s Hospital, 62 percent of respondents said they had used voice-assistant technologies.
 Also, a third of those respondents said they own and use at least one “smart speaker” to facilitate patient care.